-- With stunning Triple Plus (A+++) grades on both sides, this British Polydor pressing was rockin’ like crazy
+- With stunning Triple Plus (A+++) sound or close to it on both sides, this British Polydor pressing was rockin’ like crazy

 - This is a fun live album with stellar performances by Jimi – the best of his many posthumous releases